In November 2015 Nissar was hospitalised following a planned, savage attack involving 3 men and pickaxe handles.

 - Launch an official Home Office enquiry into the situations facing victims of apostasy, including asylum seekers, in the UK: how many are there?
 How are incidents of apostasy recorded?
 What support do authorities give them?
 What are the UK governments' policies to safeguard their legal standing with entitlement to protection from the state?
 How are communities, giving support to alleged apostates being targeted for abuse and violence, being dealt with by authorities?

-- Review the professionalism of Bradford Police and city council authorities in regards to the ordeal suffered by the Hussain family: the treatment by police over the abuse and violence; a review as to why no arrest has been made; and an enquiry into how the family's interests can be safeguarded in the future.
+- Review the professionalism of West Yorkshire Police and Bradford city council authorities in regards to the ordeal suffered by the Hussain family: the treatment by police over the abuse and violence; a review as to why no arrest has been made; and an enquiry into how the family's interests can be safeguarded in the future.